With Tensioned Fabric Structures (TFS) on the rise, relocatable sports buildings have revolutionized the way the world builds its sports facilities.

 PVC-Coated Polyester Scrim Fabric

 The PVC-coated polyester scrim fabric we use has been developed to be long-lasting and durable.
 PVC coating may be manufactured in varying degrees of translucency to allow for light to enter the structure, which brings us to the third advantage of TFS.
-Natural light can help save energy use and costs.
+Natural light can help save energy use and costs and improve the productivity of workers.

 As more sports facility owners are realizing the benefits of TFS, many are forgoing the pitfalls of concrete construction in favor of relocatable sports buildings.